bradleyjosephh/regexSummary/regex-gist.md

 Character classes include characters that can be found throughout our example code snippet above.

-A 'Literal Character' is any character that does not have ^,-, ], or \. the _ in [a-z0-9_\.-] matches an _ character if it is included in the string.
+"Literal Character" are any characters that do not have ^,-, ], or \. the _ in [a-z0-9_\.-] matches a _ character if it is included in the string.

-A 'Backslash' works around special characters to nullify their any unique connitation or special meaning.
+"Backslash" works around special characters to nullify their any unique connitation or special meaning.
 In this segment of code [a-z0-9_\.-] the escaped character of . nullifies the meaning located outside of a bracket expression and lets it to be passed in with the string.

-A 'Range' is defined as using a hyphen between two tokens that each specificy a single character.
+"Range" is defined as using a hyphen between two tokens that each specificy a single character.
 These ranges can include the two tokens that are used as limits. [a-z0-9_\.-] a-z matches a character between a and z.
 Whereas the 0-9 range matches any character within that range.

 \d displayed ([\da-z\.-]+) matches any digit from 0-9.